 (…existing texts….)

-A STA joining an IBSS shall support and advertise in the Beacon frame the security configuration of the IBSS, which includes the group cipher suite, advertised pairwise cipher suite, AKMP, and if management frame protection is enabled, group management cipher suite (see 12.6.4 (RSNA policy selection in an IBSS)).
+A STA joining an IBSS shall support and advertise in the Beacon frame the security configuration of the IBSS, which includes the group data cipher suite, advertised pairwise cipher suite, AKMP, and if management frame protection is enabled, group management cipher suite (see 12.6.4 (RSNA policy selection in an IBSS)).
 The STA may use the Probe Request frame to discover the security policy of a STA, including additional individual cipher suites the STA supports.(#199)

 NOTE—Because of the requirement for a STA joining an IBSS to support the security configuration of the IBSS, all Beacon frames transmitted in an IBSS have the same security policy.